PhD in E-Research and Technology Enhanced Learning

 By studying in this programme you will benefit from:

-- a two-year structured set of modules which will introduce you to major research and practice themes in technology enhanced learning.
+- a two-year structured set of modules which will introduce you to major research and practice themes in educational uses and practices of technology enhanced learning.
 Your learning will be paced according to the modules and you will have the opportunity of submitting course work and receiving detailed comment on it from tutors and other course participants;

 - being a member of an online learning community from where you will receive the support of participant and tutor members.